Two of a Kind (1983 film)

 Two of a Kind is a 1983 American romantic fantasy crime comedy-drama film directed by John Herzfeld and starring John Travolta and Olivia Newton-John.
 The film reunited Travolta and Newton-John who had appeared together in 1978's Grease.
 The original musical score was composed by Patrick Williams.
 Travolta plays cash-strapped inventor Zack Melon while Newton-John plays Debbie Wylder, the bank teller whom he attempts to rob.
 They must come to show compassion for one another in order to delay God's judgment upon the Earth.
-Despite being a critical failure, the film's soundtrack was a commercial success, yielding three hit singles for Newton-John and being certified Platinum.
+Two of a Kind was released by 20th Century-Fox on December 16, 1983.
+Despite being a critical failure, the film's soundtrack was a commercial success, yielding three hit singles for Newton-John and being certified platinum.

 Plot

-Four angels — Charlie, Earl, Gonzales, and Ruth — have been in charge of Heaven for the last twenty-five years.
+Four angels—Charlie, Earl, Gonzales, and Ruth—have been in charge of Heaven for the last twenty-five years.
 They are playing a golf match in Heaven when their game is interrupted by God, who has returned to the office and does not like what he sees down on Earth.
 God wants to order up another flood and start all over again (despite his promise in the rainbow that he never would again), but the four angels persuade him to reconsider, reasoning that, if a typical Earth man can reform, it would prove that all mankind is capable of it.

 God agrees to the scheme, and the typical Earth man selected by the angels is Zack Melon, a failed inventor who, threatened by loan sharks, decides to hold up a bank.
 Zack points his gun at bank teller Debbie Wylder, who ostensibly gives him all the money.
 However, when Zack peers into the sack after the robbery, he sees that Debbie has substituted bank deposit slips for the cash and has kept the money for herself.
 Zack tracks her down to reclaim his stolen money.
 While dodging the loan sharks and the evil interventions of Beasley, who is actually the Devil, the two come to develop a romantic relationship which is put to the test when they are threatened by a masked thug.